“The site is a reinvention of how we bring our stories to the world. It's faster, smarter, and bigger than anything we've ever done...”

 Wired.com wrote that its “kaleidoscopic, modular design” heralded the “future of web news,” Venturebeat called it “seriously great,” and Nieman Journalism Lab wrote that the site aims to have the “visual and rhetorical oomph” to reach a broader audience for business news.

-But the project is far from over.
-Bloomberg and Code and Theory continue to explore how users are interacting with the site, and are refining and optimizing the site functionality and features to accommodate visitor needs and changes in user behavior.
-Over the next few months, users will begin to see additional features and functionality that will complete the entire experience.
+But the project didn't end there.
+Bloomberg and Code and Theory continued to explore how users interact with the site, with the goal of refining and optimizing the site functionality and features to accommodate visitor needs and changes in user behavior.